python/exceptiongroups/except_star.md

 ### Forbidden Combinations

-* It is not possible to use both regular `except` blocks and the new `except*` clauses in the same `try` statement.The following example would raise a `SyntaxErorr`:
+* It is not possible to use both traditional `except` blocks and the new `except*` clauses in the same `try` statement.
+The following example is a `SyntaxErorr`:

 ```python